amaurremi/ownership-types/README.md

 ## Set Up
 1. Install the [Haskell Platform](https://www.haskell.org/platform/).
-2. Check out this project and navigate into the project directory.
+2. Clone this project and navigate into the project directory.
 3. Run `make cabal`.
 This will update [Cabal](https://www.haskell.org/cabal/) and install the [Alex](https://www.haskell.org/alex/) lexer generator package.